Nine historical gardens open at Fort Canning Park

 PROGRAMMES AT FORT CANNING

-To bring the stories of Fort Canning to life, a trail guide on an augmented reality app developed by the National Heritage Board, called BALIKSG, will complement the experience.
+To bring the stories of Fort Canning to life, a trail guide on an augmented reality app developed by the National Heritage Board and NParks, called BALIKSG, will complement the experience.

+READ: 'We are never done building Singapore': PM Lee at launch of Singapore Bicentennial

 The augmented reality experience can be accessed at eight checkpoints through a 2.5km trail.